 Sarah Curry was the president of the Auburn University Chapter of the AIAS and while she obtained her B.Arch at Auburn University.
 Sarah’s favorite thing about the AIAS is the way it acts as a magnet for passion among a diverse generation of change agents.

-Coleman Coker is an artist and architect who currently leads the Gulf Coast DesignLab at the University of Texas at Austin School of Architecture.
+Coleman Coker is a renowned designer and educator, artist and architect who currently leads the Gulf Coast DesignLab at the University of Texas at Austin School of Architecture.
 The DesignLab is an immersive, one-semester program that focuses on the issues urgently facing communities on Texas’s Gulf Coast.
+He currently serves as the Ruth Carter Stevenson Regents Chair in the Art of Architecture at the University of Texas at Austin.
+He is formerly a Loeb Fellow, a Rome Prize Winner, and a recipient of the Architectural League of New York’s Emerging Voices awards.
+Through his private practice, buildingstudio, Coker blurs the lines between architecture, art, craft and thinking.

 The studio relies on field-based research and design-build pedagogy, with each class being asked to select and design projects as a means of environmental advocacy.
 The Texas Gulf Coast faces many of the same challenges as water-side megalopolises across the world: sea-level rise, subsidence, wetland habitat loss, industrial pollution.
 Therefore, the studio prompts to not only consider these challenges as design problems, but also to consider their role as citizens and stewards of the Earth.